Election-Tech-Initiative/electionguard-python/docs/3_Cast_and_Spoil.md

 Depending on the jurisdiction conducting an election the process of casting and spoiling ballots may be handled differently.
 For this reason, there are multiple ways to interact with the `BallotBox` and `Tally`.

+- By calling [accept_ballot](###-Function-Example) - Ballots can be marked cast or spoiled manually.
+- By using the [Ballot Box](###-Class-Example) - Ballots can be marked cast or spoiled using a stateful class.

 ### Unknown Ballots

-In some jurisdictions, there is a limit on the number of ballots that may be marked spoiled.
-If this is the case, use the `BallotBoxState.UNKNOWN` state, or extend the enumeration to support your specific use case.
+In some jurisdictions, there is a limit on the number of ballots that may be marked as spoiled.
+If this is the case, you may use the `BallotBoxState.UNKNOWN` state, or extend the enumeration to support your specific use case.

 ## Encrypted Tally

-Once all of the ballots are marked as cast or spoiled, all of the encryptions of each option are homomorphically combined to form an encryption of the total number of times that each option was selected.
+Once all of the ballots are marked as cast or spoiled, all of the encryptions of each option are homomorphically combined to form an encryption of the total number of times that each option was selected in the election.

 > This process is completed only for cast ballot.